 Cafeteria meals are provided for all students who desire a warm, well-balanced lunch.
 Lunch is priced at \$2.45 for high school students and \$3.20 for adults.
-ESHS also has a breakfast program that provides meals before school a second-chance breakfast open during passing period after 1st period.
+ESHS also has a breakfast program that provides meals before school, a second-chance breakfast open during passing period after 1st period.
 Breakfast prices are \$1.70 for students and \$1.95 for adults.
 Applications for the Free and Reduced Lunch Program are available in the Principal's Office.

 To facilitate purchases, each student has had an individual meal account created for them.
 Funds deposited into this account will be deducted as purchases are made.
 Envelopes for putting money into the account are located in the Attendance Office and in the Principal's Office near the box into which they may be dropped.
 Money should be dropped into the deposit box prior to 7:25 a.m.
 There is a \$25 charge limit in every school in the Excelsior Springs School District.
-Students who have reached this limit will not be allowed to receive a lunch.
-When an account reaches a negative balance of \$20, notification will be sent out.
+Students who have reached this limit will still be allowed to receive a lunch, but no a la carte purchases will be able to be made.
+When an account reaches a negative balance, notification will be sent out.
 This notification will include available repayment options.
+Students may be restricted from participating in some activities until lunch accounts are paid.